MoriartyProfessor/Altair/README.md

 Miscellaneous:
 - [x] UCI protocol implementation
 - [x] Time control
-- [ ] Parallel search

 Tests:
 - [x] Perft Test

 ## Current To-Do list
+* Test giving Tempo bonus in eval
 * Figure out why are so few nodes searched if compiled with RelWithDebInfo
 * Fix threefold repetition
 * MNPS drops significantly towards the endgame.
 Potential causes:
     * More TT hits, so nodes are not being counted.
     * History stack is getting too big.
 * Minor - don't make illegal move when getting mated
-* Minor - stop iterative deepening, when there is a mate already
+* Minor - stop iterative deepening when there is a mate already
 * Fix TT wrap around logic (experimented with boost::circular_buffer, but it slowed down the code)

 ## Dependencies